 - Selenium Sulfide – Antifungal agent that helps in eliminating dandruff causing fungi.

 - Salicylic Acid – It helps to reduce scales.
 This ingredient also has anti-inflammatory and anti-microbial properties.

 While ideally, you should be consulting your dermatologist about controlling dandruff, there are some habits you could include or alter in your hair care regime, to avoid the condition.
 These simple changes include:

 This can be done on a daily basis with a dandruff-removing shampoo, as prescribed by your dermatologist.
 Every time you use a shampoo, make sure you gently massage your scalp with it and rinse thoroughly later on.

 Following a nutritious diet

 Constantly being under stress may have its effect on your overall health, including your skin and hair.
-Stress has been known to aggravate existing skin or hair problem, dandruff being one of them.
-Practising stress management does help in keeping a calmer mind, healthier body and better skin and hair.
+Stress has been known to aggravate existing skin or hair problems, dandruff being one of them.
+Practicing stress management does help in keeping a calmer mind, healthier body, and better skin and hair.

 It should be noted these changes by themselves won’t treat dandruff completely.
-It’s recommended that you make these changes as per your dermatologist’s opinion.
-Excessive hair fall and itchiness, inflammation, persistent rashes or redness might indicate that you may have a dandruff problems.
+It&rsquo’s recommended that you make these changes as per your dermatologist’s opinion.
+Excessive hair fall and itchiness, inflammation, persistent rashes or redness might indicate that you may have a dandruff problem.
 It’s better to seek immediate medical help through a qualified dermatologist or trichologist in such a scenario.

 To know more about the various types of skin and hair problems that you face and the solutions to overcome them, visit Skin & Hair Academy and get expert advice on dermatological solutions.